ravenleeblack/modern_ide/12_New_File_Menu/README.md

 The way we are going to appproach this, is we are going to create a whole new window, this will help clean our code up some that is already starting to get pretty long in MainWindow.xaml.

+1) Lets create a new window and name it new_file_menu.xaml.